These tips were initially published on their own pages and moved here to make one handy reference sheet.

 - Draw thread to wrong side of work, weave needle in and out of the stitches of the completed embroidery, then cut the thread close to work.

-The wrong side of work should be as neat as the right side, therefore do not carry thread from one design to another.
+The wrong side should be as neat as the right side, therefore do not carry thread from one design to another.

 How To Clean & Block Needlework

-If you love to display cross stitch, embroidery and crewel work, here are step-by-step instructions for cleaning pieces that are in dire need of freshening up.
-No matter how carefully we display our needlework, they can get grungy with smoke, grease and handling stains.
+If you love to display cross stitch, embroidery and crewel, here are step-by-step instructions for cleaning pieces that are in dire need of freshening up.
+No matter how carefully we display our projects, they can get grungy with smoke, grease and handling stains.

 As always, first test a small area before trying a cleaning method.
 Watch for dye transfer.
 Some reds are notorious for bleeding when washing, using a cooler temperature of water can help.